Phlex on Rails

 Tired of Rails frontends that feel brittle and messy?
 Bring back the joy with Phlex.
 In this course you'll learn how to:

 • Build ambitious frontends.
-Snap together complex UIs without getting lost in partials, helpers, & views.
+Snap together fast, complex UIs without getting bogged down by partials, helpers, views, & bloated JS frameworks.

 • Work with existing Rails apps.
 Integrate Phlex components at your own pace without rewriting everything.